 In a post-Wayfair world, it can seem more challenging than ever to understand your sales tax obligations in every jurisdiction where you do business and to keep up with the rapidly changing regulatory landscape.
 In the previous blog post, we discussed how to determine if you have a complicated sales tax obligation.
 For this blog post, let’s assume that you worked through those considerations and have decided that, yes, your company does have a complex sales tax obligation.

-A good indicator of whether you should invest in automation is the number of locations where you are doing business.
+A good indicator of whether you should invest in sales tax automation software is the number of locations where you are doing business.
 For example, compliance will be more manageable with brick and mortar stores in one state.

 Vital questions arise when evaluating the place of supply rules, such as:

 - Where is the sales tax due?

 - Have I met the economic threshold in that state?

 With an automated solution, all data points are evaluated and processed in milliseconds using requirements set based on your tax footprint and your tax requirements.
 The results are tested, expected, and applied consistently.

 Take into consideration the number of tax rate changes and new tax rates.
 Now compound that with the number of possible product taxability changes.
 If you are operating globally, there are specific regulations for the place of supply rules for every country.
 Additionally, you may be close to meeting the different thresholds maintained on a country by country basis.
 At that point, more questions arise – should I be registered for VAT or GST?
 Are there establishment requirements to collect and remit?